sdsc-ordes/demo-biomedit-workflow/README.md

 * `prod-run`: Run the containerized workflow using the latest commit on the repository remote and containers from the private registry.
 * `dev-run`: Run the containerized workflow using the workflow file in the current directory and publicly available containers defined in `conf/containers.yaml`.
+* `get_in`: Start the nextflow container and open an interactive shell inside.

 ### Old